 You could follow up with a funny shared writing experience as a class where you write a procedure for how to sneak an elephant into your school.

 A great individual activity to do with your students is to use our 2-D Shape Character Templates to create a scary monster.
 Then your students can write their own procedure about how to sneak the monster they have created into school.

 It’s a great way for them to mix up what they heard in the story with their own twist as well.

 Kate Messner’s How to Read a Story is a fun book for early readers, especially if they are just beginning to immerse themselves in their very own reading.

 After reading this story, encourage your students to write their very own procedure for reading time in your classroom.
 Encourage them to think of a student who has never entered their classroom before and what information they may need to know about the process of reading time in your classroom.

-This is another beautiful story of a girl named Lulu and her grandmother.
-Lulu and her grandmother make all kinds of delicious things, like crepes with lemon and sugar, macaroni cheese and apricot slice.
+Jump into My Grandma’s Kitchen, and follow along with the procedural writing examples as Lulu and her grandmother make all kinds of delicious things, like crepes with lemon and sugar, macaroni cheese and apricot slice.
 The beauty of this book is that there are recipes included.

-Why not set a home task of your students to find a recipe that they cook with their grandmother, mother or someone special.
+Why not set a home task of your students to find a recipe that they cook with their grandmother, mother or someone special?
 They can then write it out and as a class, you can create your very own recipe book!
 This recipe book template can provide a scaffold for getting them started, and you can include a review of recipe procedure writing vocabulary too.

 We’ve all done a LOT of handwashing of late … and we can’t stop now.
 Reading Tony Ross’ I Don’t Want to Wash My Hands is a gentle way to cover health and wellbeing with your class and then have them create their very own procedure for how to wash your hands that is specific to your class.

-The finished products will look gorgeous as a display in your classroom.
+The finished products will make a perfect display in your classroom.